 Attorney Gary L. Fialky is chairman of the firm’s Corporate Department.
 His practice is concentrated in business and banking law, with an emphasis on business formations, mergers and acquisitions.
 Additional specialties include health care, trusts and estates and real estate.
 Fialky is the founder and co-chair of the Omar T. Pace Recognition Dinner for the Western MA Region of the American Cancer Society.
 He is also a past president of the board of directors of the Springfield Chamber of Commerce, and formerly served on the board of trustees of the Naismith Memorial Basketball Hall of Fame.
 Fialky earned his LL.M from Boston University, his JD from Suffolk University Law School, and his BA from American International College.
 He lives in Springfield.

-Attorney Paul H. Rothschild is Chairman of the firm’s Litigation Department.
+Attorney Paul H. Rothschild is chairman of the firm’s Litigation Department.
 His practice is concentrated in general litigation, as well as personal injury, product liability, medical malpractice, and employer/employee disputes.
-He also represents a number of employers in general business and higher education, providing advice on issues relating to termination, discrimination, and avoidance of disputes.
-Rothschild is the immediate past president of the Hampden County Bar Association, and a member of its board of directors, and former president of the Springfield Jewish Community Center and member of its board of directors.
+He represents a number of employers in general business and higher education, providing advice on issues relating to termination, discrimination, and avoidance of disputes.
+Rothschild is a past president of the Hampden County Bar Association, and a member of its board of directors, and former president of the Springfield Jewish Community Center and member of its board of directors.
 He earned his JD from Boston University School of Law and his AB from Dartmouth College.
 He lives in Longmeadow.

 Attorney Hyman G. Darling is chairman of the Estate Planning and Elder Law Departments, and he is recognized as the area’s preeminent estate planner.
 His areas of expertise include all areas of estate planning, probate and elder law.
 Darling is past president of the Hampden County Estate Planning Council and also a Certified Elder Law Attorney.
-In addition, he is a past president of the Hampden County Bar Association, he teaches law at Bay Path College, and is an adjunct professor at Western New England College School of Law – LLM program, teaching Elder Law.
+In addition, he is a past president of the Hampden County Bar Association, he teaches law at Bay Path College, and is an adjunct professor at Western New England University School of Law – LLM program, teaching Elder Law.
 He serves on the boards of many charitable entities, including the National Planned Giving Committee of the American Cancer Society and as chair of the Baystate Health Systems Professional Advisors Committee.
 He is a frequent lecturer on various estate planning and elder law topics at both the local and national levels.
-He earned his JD from Western New England College School of Law and his AB from Boston University.
+He earned his JD from Western New England University School of Law and his AB from Boston University.
 Darling lives in Longmeadow.

 Attorney Francis R. Mirkin’s areas of practice include commercial and residential real estate and general business matters, as well as consistent involvement in commercial loan documentation, representing numerous area financial lending institutions and businesses.
 In addition, he handles zoning and subdivision issues as well as commercial and banking law.
-Mirkin is a member of the MA Real Estate Bar Association and the Hampden County Real Estate Bar Association, he is co-chairman of the JCC Maccabi Games in Springfield in 2011, and a current member of the executive committee of the Baystate Children’s Hospital Golf Tournament.
+Mirkin is a member of the MA Real Estate Bar Association and the Hampden County Real Estate Bar Association.
+He was co-chairman of the JCC Maccabi Games in Springfield in 2011, and is a current member of the executive committee of the Baystate Children’s Hospital Golf Tournament.
 He is also an annual volunteer for Rays of Hope.
 He earned his JD from Suffolk University Law School and his BA from the University of Massachusetts.
 He lives in Longmeadow.

 Attorney Stephen B. Monsein is a member of the domestic relations and litigation departments.
 His work is primarily concentrated on divorce cases, but he also handles personal injury cases and does a significant amount OUI defense work each year.
 Monsein earned his JD from Suffolk University Law School and his BA from the University of Massachusetts.

 Attorney Gina M. Barry is a member of the Estate Planning/Elder Law Department whose practice includes sophisticated estate planning issues including pet estate planning.
 Additional areas of focus include guardianship, conservatorship, planning for long-term care and residential real estate.
 She is a 4-time recipient of the SuperLawyers Rising Stars distinction, founder of a non profit called Joy of Jasper, a recipient of the Top Five Business Women in Western Mass for 2010 from Western MA Women’s Magazine, the 2005 “Woman of the Year” distinction from the Women Business Owners Alliance, the “Up and Coming Lawyer 2004” distinction by MA Lawyers Weekly, and BusinessWest’s “40 Under Forty” award in 2009.
 She also authors many estate planning and elder care articles.
-Barry earned her J.D, cum laude, from Western New England College, her B.A., magna cum laude, from Westfield State College and her A.A. with High Honors from Holyoke Community College.
+Barry earned her J.D, cum laude, from Western New England University School of Law, her B.A., magna cum laude, from Westfield State College and her A.A. with High Honors from Holyoke Community College.
 She lives in Holyoke.

 Attorney Justin H. Dion focuses on insolvency, business and financial matters.
 In addition to handling Chapter 7, 11 and 13 bankruptcies, he also does financial planning, conducts foreclosures, and handles collection matters for lenders, as well as practicing non-profit and real estate law.
 He is on the board of directors of Square One, and the Longmeadow Educational Excellence Foundation, as well as a regular participant in the Mass Bar Association Western New England School of Law Dial-A-Lawyer program.
-Attorney Dion teaches extensive law classes at Bay Path College and Western New England College School of Law, and is the author of several bankruptcy articles and has been published in the prestigious American Bankruptcy Institute and Western New England College Law Review.
-He earned his J.D., Magna Cum Laude, from Western New England College, his Master of Arts in Psychology from Southern Connecticut State University, and his Bachelor of Science in Psychology with a specialization in research, Cum Laude, from Southern Connecticut State University.
+Attorney Dion teaches extensive law classes at Bay Path College and Western New England University School of Law, and is the author of several bankruptcy articles and has been published in the prestigious American Bankruptcy Institute and Western New England University Law Review.
+He earned his J.D., Magna Cum Laude, from Western New England University, his Master of Arts in Psychology from Southern Connecticut State University, and his Bachelor of Science in Psychology with a specialization in research, Cum Laude, from Southern Connecticut State University.
 He lives in Longmeadow.

 Attorney Adam J. Basch is a member of the Litigation Department whose areas of practice include construction litigation, personal injury, general litigation and commercial litigation.
 He is the former secretary of the Hampden County Bar Association and serves as a member of the Wilbraham Planning Board and the United Way Allocation Committee.
 He teaches litigation and business law at Baypath College and is the author of numerous construction and general litigation articles.
-Basch earned his J.D. from Western New England College School of Law and his B.A from Union College.
+Basch earned his J.D. from Western New England University School of Law and his B.A from Union College.
 He lives in Wilbraham.